Société des gens de lettres: History

-Purpose
+Purpose and activities

-It is the only writer-run writers' association in France with the expressed aim of defending the moral rights, the legal interests, and the social and legal status of all writers.
+The society's purpose is to defend and promote the moral rights, legal interests, and social and legal status of all writers.
 It protects, considers, and proposes new rules and arrangements for the benefit of the community of writers.

 The SGDLF offers social and legal assistance to its members.
 It has facilities for the deposit of completed works, helping writers guarantee their rights as original author in case of a legal dispute.
-Each year it organises diverse cultural events and awards a number of €75,000 prizes in recognition of published works.
+It organises various events and activities, including cultural exchanges with other countries.